InstanceAssemble: Layout-Aware Image Generation via Instance Assembling Attention: Conclusion

 We present InstanceAssemble, a novel approach for Layout-to-Image generation.
 Our method achieves state-of-the-art layout alignment while maintaining high-quality generation capabilities of DiT-based architectures.
 We validate InstanceAssemble across textual instance content and additional visual instance content, demonstrating its versatility and robustness.
 Our layout control scheme also successfully adapts diverse style LoRAs while maintaining superior layout alignment, demonstrating cross-domain generalization capability.
 Futhermore, we introduce Layout Grounding Score metric and a DenseLayout evaluation dataset to validate performance under complex layout conditions.

-\textbf{Limitation and Future Work} Our work advances controllable generation by unifying precise layout control and the expressive power of diffusion models, enabling new directions in structured visual synthesis.
-However, our method currently requires sequential Assemble-MMDiT calls, and investigating parallelization is an important avenue for future work.
+\textbf{Limitations and Future Work} While our work advances controllable generation by unifying precise layout control with the expressive power of diffusion models, several limitations remain.
+First, our design currently requires sequential Assemble-MMDiT calls, which may incur inefficiency; exploring parallelization strategies is an important direction.
+Second, although our approach is effective under a wide range of layouts, image fidelity can degrade in extremely dense or highly complex cases.

-\textbf{Broader Impacts} InstanceAssemble pushes the methodological frontier of structured visual synthesis by combining precise layout control with the expressive power of diffusion models, achieving high‑quality and controllable image generation under multimodal conditions.
-At the same time, this powerful generative capability can be exploited to produce highly realistic fake images, increasing the risk of rumor proliferation and the spread of misleading information.
+\textbf{Broader Impacts} InstanceAssemble expands the frontier of structured visual synthesis by providing fine-grained layout control and high-quality multimodal generation.
+However, its powerful generative capabilities may also introduce risks.
+In particular, malicious use could enable the creation of misleading or deceptive layouts, exacerbating the spread of disinformation.
+The model may also raise privacy concerns if applied to sensitive data, and like many generative systems, it inherits and may amplify societal biases present in training corpora.
+We encourage responsible deployment and continued investigation into safeguards that mitigate these risks while enabling beneficial applications in design, education, and accessibility.

+\acksection This research was supported by the National Natural Science Foundation of China (NSFC 62576103, 62176059).
+The computations were conducted using the CFFF platform at Fudan University.
+Part of this work was carried out during an internship at Xiaohongshu.